Drawing Design Rules for DXF to GDSII

 UCS and VPOINT

-Make sure that you set UCS (user coordinate system) to WORLD and that you do not modify the vpoint.
+Make sure that you set UCS (user coordinate system) to WORLD and that you do not modify the Vpoint.
 AutoCAD modifies the coordinates of entities entered while a different UCS is in effect.
-The translator may not map these to GDSII database correctly.
+The translator will not map these to the GDSII database correctly.

 Layer Names